magento/devdocs/guides/v2.2/ext-best-practices/tutorials/custom-import-entity.md

 ## Result

-As result, we should be able to see the new Entity Type and should be able to download the sample csv file:
+As result, we should be able to see the new Entity Type and also to download the sample csv file:

 ![Import Entity]({{ site.baseurl }}/common/images/ext-best-practices/import-entity.png)